top of page

 Autonomous Sensory Meridian Response

-Those who experience ASMR typically describe it as a tingling sensation in response to certain auditory or visual stimuli that often starts at the back of the head and travels down the spine and sometimes extends to other parts of the body.
-Its popularity grew over recent years, primarily on the internet, where creators produce ASMR content in the form of videos or audio recordings.
+Those who experience ASMR typically describe it as a tingling sensation in response to certain auditory or visual stimuli that often start at the back of the head, travel down the spine, and sometimes extend to other parts of the body.
+Its popularity has grown over recent years, primarily on the internet, where creators produce ASMR content through videos or audio recordings.

 Common ASMR triggers include: